newrelic/nr-integrations-builder/README.md

 Following these helps us efficiently review and incorporate your contribution and avoid breaking your code with future changes to the agent.

+IMPORTANT: Never edit manually the `scaffold/bindata.go file`.
+This must be generated using `make generate`

 ## Support

 You can find more detailed documentation [on our website](http://newrelic.com/docs),